Fonda, New York: Nineteenth century to present

 After the opening of the Erie Canal in 1825, Fonda thrived with the growth in trade and traffic that accompanied it.
 The canal provided transportation and commercial links to communities around the Great Lakes.
 Fonda became a center of cheesemaking, which was part of the regional dairy industry.
 The area was devoted to agriculture.
 As the county seat, it also did well with the arrival of the railroad in 1835, which increased cross-state transportation and shipping of goods.
 The village was incorporated in 1850.

-In the mid to late-20th century, NASCAR held four races at the local Fonda speedway (in 1955, 1966, 1967 and 1968) as part of the Fonda 200.
-In 1973 the Caughnawaga Indian Village Site was listed on the National Register of Historic Places.
+In the mid to late-20th century, NASCAR held four races at the local Fonda Speedway (in 1955, 1966, 1967 and 1968) as part of the Fonda 200.
+In 1973 the Caughnawaga Indian Village Site, just outside the village limits, was listed on the National Register of Historic Places.
 It is the only Mohawk village in the country to have been fully excavated in archeological studies.
 The Walter Butler Homestead was listed on the NRHP in 1976.

 Kanatsiohareke

-In 1993 Tom Porter (Mohawk) re-established the first Mohawk community in the valley since 1783; he bought land in the Fonda area to cultivate corn and other agricultural produce.
+In 1993 Tom Porter (Mohawk) re-established the first Mohawk community in the valley since 1783; he bought land between Fonda and Palatine Bridge to cultivate corn and other agricultural produce.
 Other Mohawk joined him at this historic village site, naming their community Kanatsiohareke.
 This is the first land the Mohawk have held in the valley since being forced out in 1783 after the Revolution, when Great Britain ceded its former territories in the colonies to the United States.
-The name Kanatsiohareke means “The Place of the Clean Pot,” referring to a ten-foot-wide and ten-foot-deep pothole in the creek bed caused by rock scouring.
+The name Kanatsiohareke means "The Place of the Clean Pot", referring to a ten-foot-wide and ten-foot-deep pothole in the creek bed caused by rock scouring.